 Ansible is a modern configuration management tool that facilitates the task of setting up and maintaining remote servers.
 With a minimalist design intended to get users up and running quickly, it allows you to control one to hundreds of systems from a central location with either playbooks or ad hoc commands.

-This series goes over how to use Ansible to manage remote servers, and how to write your own playbooks to automate your server setup.
+This series goes over how to use Ansible to manage remote servers, and how to execute Ansible playbooks to automate server setup.

 As a broader subject, configuration management refers to the process of handling changes to a system in a way that assures integrity over time, typically involving the use of tools and processes to facilitate automation and observability.